 This is a complicated, multi-faceted assessment to make.

-I’m not a financial adviser, and I strongly suggest that you seek the assistance of one if you don’t have one already.
+I’m not a financial advisor, and I strongly suggest that you seek the assistance of one if you don’t have one already.

 That said, I recommend that you consider this issue more deeply than simply applying a formula.

 You’ve probably read various claims that you should expect to live on 80% of your current income after you retire.
-Other sources say 75%, 85%, or even 100%.
-Other sources quantify the amount you’ll need as a target figure, say $1 million or even $1.5 million.
+Other sources estimate that percentage at 75%, 85%, or even 100%.
+Other sources quantify the amount you’ll need as a target figure, like $1 million or even $1.5 million.